davit-khaburdzania/ruby-path/README.md

-ruby-path
+Path of learning Ruby
 =========

-Path of learning Ruby
+This repository contains path we took for learning Ruby, also some usfull resources and solutions for common problems